 When considering delivery options, you should consider file size and space.
 If you need to send an agency a lot of PSD files, the files will be large and will need an appropriate solution.
 This will come at a cost.

-Have the end user in mind when deciding on a file sharing platform.
+Have the end-user in mind when deciding on a file-sharing platform.
 If the images are only for social media, then small files are best.
 Instagram and Facebook have optimal file sizes requirements.
 They compress images that are too large, discarding unnecessary data.

 If you’re sharing images that are very large on web platforms, they’ll cause the page to load more slowly.
 This results in poor user retention and SEO.
+Your clients will find it annoying that they have to wait long for your photo gallery to load.

 You’ll also get a notification when the client has picked their favourites.
 Or if they’ve downloaded a gallery.